wbogocki/Rep/README.md

 ## Approach

-Rep uses logs to track your time and group notes.
+Rep uses logs to track time and group notes.
 It's a very simple approach that I used to use with pen and paper.

 For example, this is a single log: